Brazil’s Odebrecht files for bankruptcy protection

-RIO DE JANEIRO — Brazilian construction giant Odebrecht says it is filing for bankruptcy protection to restructure $13 billion in debt.
+RIO DE JANEIRO — Brazilian construction giant Odebrecht filed for bankruptcy protection Monday to restructure $13 billion in debt, worn down after spending five years at the center of one of the world’s largest corruption investigations.

-Odebrecht sent a statement Monday saying it filed the request for bankruptcy protection that same day.
-The debt restructuring is one of the largest ever filed in Brazil.
+Odebrecht said in a statement that it and its subsidiaries would continue operating normally during the debt restructuring, which is one of the largest ever filed in Brazil.

+The company lamented its demise from employing 180,000 people five years ago, to just 48,000 employees, which it called “the consequence of an economic crisis ... the impact on a reputation because of mistakes made, and the difficulty that companies have getting credit and new contracts after collaborating with the judiciary.”

 Odebrecht has been at the center of Operation Car Wash, the country’s largest-ever corruption investigation that revealed a kickback scheme between politicians and construction firms that had become systematic in Brazil.